Authoritarian socialism: Single-party system

 Authoritarian socialist states often oppose the multi-party system to instill power of the government into a single party that could be led by a single head of state.
 The rationale behind this being that elites have the time and resources to enforce socialist theory because in this socialist state the interests of the people are represented by the party or head of the party.
 Hal Draper referred to this as socialism from above.
 According to Draper, socialism from above comes in six strains or forms that rationalize and require an elite group at the top of a socialist system.
 This differs from a Marxist perspective that would advocate for socialism from below, a more pure and democratically run form of socialism.

 Outside of Europe, Eritrea, Mozambique and Vietnam stand as examples of states that were socialist and ruled by a single-party at some point in the 20th century.
 In Eritrea, the ruling party emerging in 1970 was the Eritrean People's Liberation Front (EPLF) and with control of the state the EPLF began work on socialist ideals such as broadening women's rights and expanding education.
 In Mozambique, the single-state rule of FRELIMO occurred while the state was still ideologically socialist right after Portuguese rule was ending in 1975.
 In Vietnam, the Communist Party of Vietnam considers itself to be in transition to socialism and also the "vanguard of the working people and the whole nation".

 Propaganda

 Departments of propaganda are not at all rare in these regimes.
-The extensive use of propaganda is spills into art, cinema, posters, newspapers, books.
+The extensive use of propaganda spills into art, cinema, posters, newspapers, books.
 In the Soviet Union, a byproduct of strict censorship was the blossoming of Russian science fiction and fantasy as well as socialist realism.
 In Latin America, Che Guevara represented and acted on the idea that socialism was an international struggle by operating Radio Rebelde and having his station transmitted from Cuba to as far north as Washington D.C.